-Traditional Chinese Massage (Tui Na) uses a variety of effective massage techniques to help release deep-rooted areas of tension and stress throughout the body.
-Chinese Massage therapy also has a very relaxing effect on the nervous system and can be particularly helpful for alleviating stress and anxiety.
+Traditional Chinese Massage (Tui Na) uses a variety of massage techniques to release deep-rooted areas of tension and stress.
+It has a relaxing effect on the nervous system and can be particularly helpful for alleviating stress and anxiety.

 Acupressure and Trigger Point Therapy

-Nick specialises in Acupressure and Trigger point therapy which is where Chinese massage is most unique and effective.
+Nick specialises in acupressure and trigger point therapy which is where Chinese massage is most unique and effective.
 Direct pressure is applied to tender points around the site of pain or injury.
-Often this pressure feels deeply relieving, and really feels like ‘the root’ of the pain is being found and addressed!
+Often this pressure feels deeply relieving, and feels like ‘the root’ of the pain is being found and addressed!
 Nick is adept at finding these points and the root of your pain or injury.

 Chinese Massage for Muscular and Nerve Pain

 What causes physical pain?
 Well it’s complicated, but a big part of the story is muscular tension.
-It is very common to find excessively tight muscles surrounding the area at a site of chronic pain or injury.
-These muscles often ‘lock up’ to protect a joint or vital structure.
-Excessive muscular tension in a particular area will often pull certain joints out of their natural alignment.
+It is common to find excessively tight muscles surrounding the area at a site of chronic pain or injury; these muscles often ‘lock up’ to protect a joint or vital structure.
+Excessive muscular tension in a particular area can pull certain joints out of their natural alignment.
 Over time these have a knock-on effect on many other aspects of the body leaving people feeling like “my whole body just feels out of place!”

-Pain from trapped nerves, such as sciatica, are commonly seen in clinic.
+Pain from trapped nerves (e.g. sciatica), are commonly seen in clinic.
 Nerves can become pinched and inflamed either due to compression in particular joint, excessively tight muscles, or both!
 Chinese Massage uses a variety of deep tissue massage techniques to help release the muscles and soft tissues around the site of pain or injury, as well as traction techniques to decompress the joint spaces.
-This can help the healing process by reducing inflammation and increasing circulation at the site of the injury, as well as directly taking pressure off the site of pinched nerves.
+This can help the healing process by reducing inflammation and increasing circulation at the site of the injury, and taking pressure off the site of pinched nerves.

 Deep Tissue Chinese Massage (Tui Na) uses many different techniques to release the soft tissues, including the muscles, tendons and fascia, helping to unbind habitual tension within the body.
 On a physical level this relieves local pain and inflammation as well as helping to correct any skeletal misalignment’s.
 We all have a tendency to carry a great deal of both physical and mental tension within our bound up muscles and soft tissues, Chinese Massage can be very effective for helping the body to let go of this tension.
 These techniques are often used to warm up and prepare the body for the acupressure and trigger point massage.